The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: MEAN NUMBER OF ELECTRONS VS MEAN NUMBER OF COUNTS

-In photon counting, $N_{fr}$ frames are taken, and the mean number of electrons per pixel over all the frames (before electron multiplication) is $\lambda N_{fr}$.
-And so the mean number of electrons per pixel per frame is simply $\lambda$.
-Now, after amplification, we select the pixels, independent of each other, that pass the threshold and designate them each as one photo-electron count.
-This selection is a Poisson process, and the mean number $\mu$ of 1-designated counts per pixel per frame is actually
+In photon counting, $N$ frames are taken, and the mean number of electrons per pixel over all the frames (before the application of gain) is $\lambda N$.
+Remember that only observations for which $\lambda$ is small (typically 0.1 electrons/pixel/frame or less) are being considered.
+After multiplication, the pixels that pass the threshold are each designated as one electron count, and those that do not pass the threshold are designated as 0 counts.
+The effect of thresholding makes the expected mean number of 1-designated counts per pixel per frame smaller than the mean number $\lambda$ of electrons per pixel per frame.
+Nemati (2020) has a derivation for \textcolor{black}{the mean number of 1-designated counts per pixel per frame}, and his result is